awsdocs/aws-ios-developer-guide/doc_source/analytics.rst

 The :code:`appId` is used to group your data in the Amazon Mobile Analytics console.

 ::

     AWSMobileAnalyticsConfiguration *analyticsConfiguration = [[AWSMobileAnalyticsConfiguration alloc] init];
     [analyticsConfiguration setServiceConfiguration:serviceConfiguration];
     AWSMobileAnalytics *analytics = [AWSMobileAnalytics mobileAnalyticsForAppId:@"yourAppId" configuration: analyticsConfiguration];

-where "yourAppId" is the :code:`appId` value from the Amazon Mobile Analytics console and "cognitoId" is the Cognito identity pool ID.
+where "yourAppId" is the :code:`appId` value from the Amazon Mobile Analytics console.

 Add Monetization Events
 -----------------------